 In the 4th quarter of 2017, the district issued an unlimited tax general obligation UTGO bond resulting in \$7,376,000 in voted debt and has been paying debt service (principal and interest) in this debt since 2018.
-The district anticipates issuing a \$2,650,000 limited tax general obligation (LTGO) bond in the 4th quarter of 2022 or early 1st quarter of 2023 as illustrated in Figure 34, the district's current and projected debt is well below its statutory debt capacity.
+The district issued a \$2,700,000 limited tax general obligation (LTGO) bond in the 1st quarter of 2023 as illustrated in Figure 34, the district's current and projected debt is well below its statutory debt capacity.

-Figure 34.
+Figure 32.
 Debt Capacity versus Current Debt